ironhack-labs/lab-express-spotify/readme.md

 ### The summary of requirements

-- Total of five pages with artist / album / track information populated from Spotify + layout.
+- Total of five pages with artist / album / track information populated from Spotify + layout + home.
 - Some styling, it doesn't have to look like the example.